Professional Development (TREC)

 - GSU Conference Presentation Grant

-- Notre Dame Internal Funding Opportunities (Grants and Fellowships)
+- Notre Dame Internal Funding Opportunities (Grants & Fellowships)

-- Notre Dame Subject Librarians (Excellent resource to tap for literature reviews!)
+- Notre Dame Subject Librarians (Excellent resource for literature reviews!)

 - COS (Research Funding Database)